 - If you’re starting your IRA later in life or want to reduce your taxable income each year, a traditional IRA may be the way to go.

-Now that you’ve decided which type of IRA is best for you, you’ll need to decide where to open it.
+Once you’ve decided which type of IRA is best for your 401(k) balance, you’ll need to decide where to open it.
 Banks, brokerages, and just about any other large financial institution will offer IRAs.
-Most will offer a variety of investment options — the main differences will be the amount of investment guidance you get and the fees you pay.
+Most will offer a variety of investment options — the main differences will be the minimum initial deposit required, the amount of investment guidance you’ll get, and the fees you’ll pay.

 After you’ve opened an IRA with a solid provider, contact your former employer to see what information they need to move your funds.
 Be sure to request a direct rollover — this way, your money goes directly from your old account to the new one.
 If this doesn’t happen and you receive a check, you have 60 days to get that money into your new IRA.
 Otherwise, you will have to pay income tax on the money, plus an early-withdrawal penalty if you’re not 59½ or older.